-At Smiles Nambour, we’d like to emphasize that saliva is the friend of your oral and general health, and a key part of avoiding dry mouth and and the further dental trauma that can result from it!
+At Smiles Nambour, we’d like to emphasise that saliva is the friend of your oral and general health, and a key part of avoiding dry mouth and the further dental trauma that can result from it!

 Saliva not only helps defend against gum disease and tooth decay, but also helps in digesting and swallowing food, reduces the bacteria; level of the mouth, and contains minerals that help remineralise the enamel of the teeth, helping it become stronger.